twolfson/nightlife/cities/japan_hiroshima.md

     - Dancefloor was empty and bar had a few people
 - 500 for a *cuba libre* (mixed drink)
 - Owner is fluent in English and Spanish
+- It was an even mix of foreigners and locals

 ## Bar Edge
 - Closed on a Monday night